carved4/meltload/README.md

 # meltloader

-a reflective dll loader for windows written in go that performs pe loading entirely in memory with automatic memory management and encryption features.
+a reflective dll/pe loader for windows written in go that performs pe loading entirely in memory with automatic memory management and encryption features.

 ## demo
+>now supports PEs
 ![melt](https://github.com/user-attachments/assets/819639da-32ca-4393-8945-0e4c0b8145d6)

 ## overview

-meltload implements reflective dll loading using windows nt api calls to allocate, write, and execute pe files without touching disk. the loader handles pe parsing, relocation processing, import resolution, and memory protection changes while providing tracking and cleanup capabilities. this should allow you to chain an arbitrary amount of DLLs that perform various operations in a modular and secure manner :3
+meltload implements reflective dll/pe loading using windows nt api calls to allocate, write, and execute pe files without touching disk. the loader handles pe parsing, relocation processing, import resolution, and memory protection changes while providing tracking and cleanup capabilities. this should allow you to chain an arbitrary amount of DLLs that perform various operations in a modular and secure manner :3

 the loader uses windows' provided SystemFunction032 rc4 encryption for evasion purposes. downloaded dlls are always encrypted in memory with an optional sleep period before decryption and execution, and after execution the mapped dll image gets encrypted in place using a randomly generated key. this makes the loaded dll unreadable to memory analysis tools while maintaining proper cleanup functionality.